 Our Financial Aid Office will inform you of the type of loan you are eligible for (subsidized, unsubsidized or a combination of both).
 We follow guidelines and regulations from the U.S. Department of Education when certifying loans and/or determining amounts.
 You can request the reasons for our decision in writing.
 Federal Student Loan borrower interest rates vary depending on the loan type and the first disbursement date of the loan.
 Please see the interest rates for Direct Subsidized and Direct Unsubsidized Loans.

-This federal program loans eligible parents a Direct PLUS loan to help pay for college expenses.
+This federal program loans eligible parents of a dependent student a Direct PLUS loan to help pay for college expenses.
 Loan applications are certified by the SCC Financial Aid Office and are funded through the U.S. Department of Education.
-The yearly limit for this loan is SCC’s cost of attendance minus any other financial aid you receive
+The yearly limit for this loan is SCC’s cost of attendance minus any other financial aid you receive.

-Your parents are responsible for repayment of this loan beginning 60 days after the loan origination date.
-The loan is subject to a variable interest rate with a cap of 9%.
-Interest rates vary depending on the loan type and the first disbursement date of the loan.
+Your parents are responsible for repayment of this loan with options of when repayment starts after the origination date.
+The PLUS loan is subject to a fixed interest rate for the life of the loan.
 Please see the interest rates for the Federal Direct PLUS Loan.

 The SCC Educational Foundation established the scholarship program to make college affordable for SCC students and to recognize outstanding academic achievement.

 Online applications are acccepted during the following application periods: